soilwise-he/SoilWise-documentation/tech/docs/technical_components/transformation.md

 We have deployed to SWR:

 - [hale studio](https://github.com/halestudio/hale/){target=_blank}, a proven ETL tool optimised for working with complex structured data, such as XML, relational databases, or a wide range of tabular formats.
 It supports all required procedures for semantic and structural transformation.
 It can also handle reprojection.
 While Hale Studio exists as a multi-platform interactive application, its capabilities can be provided through a web service with an OpenAPI.
-- A comprehensive tutorial video on [Soil Data harmonisation with hale studio can be found here](https://www.youtube.com/watch?v=U1lxzlUquE8&list=PLoyBfgUelhNOwA_GGkd4hSwDnwNhxGC87&index=3){target=_blank}
+- A comprehensive tutorial video on [soil data harmonisation with hale studio can be found here](https://www.youtube.com/watch?v=U1lxzlUquE8&list=PLoyBfgUelhNOwA_GGkd4hSwDnwNhxGC87&index=3){target=_blank}

 Furthermore, we plan to deploy: